-Kentucky must realize our global competitors are building infrastructure at an impressive rate.
-To take full advantage of Kentucky's favorable geographic location and improve the ability of Kentucky companies to compete, we must place a greater emphasis on building and maintaining our state's infrastructure.
+DEVELOP AND MAINTAIN INFRASTRUCTURE Kentucky must realize our global competitors are building infrastructure at an impressive rate.
+To take full advantage of Kentucky's favorable geographic location-we are within 600 miles of 65% of the nation's population-and improve the ability of Kentucky companies to compete, we must place a greater emphasis on building and maintaining our state's infrastructure.
 Our focus must include energy, water, sewer, broadband and transportation systems.

-MAINTAIN TRANSPORTATION INVESTMENTS

-Kentucky's transportation network of roads, airports, riverports and railroads connect Kentucky businesses to the national and international marketplace by providing multiple safe, cost-effective ways to move goods and deliver services.
+The Chamber released The Citizens Guide to Kentucky Infrastructure in 2017 to highlight the various infrastructure needs of the Commonwealth.
+MAINTAIN TRANSPORTATION INVESTMENTS Kentucky's transportation network of roads, airports, riverports and railroads connect Kentucky businesses to the national and international marketplace by providing multiple safe, cost-effective ways to move goods and deliver services.
 Kentuckians depend on the state's transportation network every day for safe, reliable access to education and employment.
-The Kentucky Chamber strongly supports legislation at the state and federal levels that provides consistent long-term funding for maintenance and improvements on the transportation infrastructure.
-We also encourage the administration to take advantage of the recently passed Public-Private Partnership (P3) legislation to encourage private investment in the construction and maintenance of our infrastructure.

-EXPAND WIRELESS & BROADBAND

-In a 21st century global economy, our telecommunications infrastructure is crucial.
+The Chamber's recent infrastructure report noted that 8% of all Kentucky roads are in poor condition (including 16% of major urban roads) and motorists incur an average of \$331 in costs from driving on roads in need of repair.
+In addition, with \$2 billion in needed repairs, Kentucky ranks 19th nationally in the number of deficient bridges.
+The Kentucky Chamber strongly supports legislation at the state and federal levels that provides consistent long-term funding for maintenance and improvements of transportation infrastructure.
+We also encourage the administration to take advantage of the state's Public-Private Partnership (P3) legislation to encourage private investment in the construction and maintenance of our infrastructure.
+EXPAND WIRELESS AND BROADBAND INFRASTRUCTURE In a 21st century global economy, our telecommunications infrastructure is crucial.

 The progress we have seen in Kentucky in recent years, in terms of accessibility to and adoption of broadband internet, has been remarkable.
 In fact, from 2013 to 2015, more than 800,000 Kentuckians gained access to broadband.
 Seventy percent of those new connections were in rural Kentucky, a significant ratio that is due to the substantial investment of private risk capital by Kentucky's telecommunications providers.
+Despite this progress, 16% of Kentuckians have no access to broadband (compared to 10% nationally), with more than one-third of the rural population lacking broadband access.
 The Chamber supports efforts to ensure these statistics continue to move in the right direction by removing barriers to widespread wireless and broadband investments in the Commonwealth and opposes policies at the state and federal levels that would impede or hamper investment in digital infrastructure.